griffenliu/phaser3/worklog.md

 Updated WebGLBatchedPoint as a result and added a basic x position based fragment color.
 Added in the ability to update buffer index values so we can test basic animation.

+Added a length setter to the Vec2 class.

+Created a batched point 02 demo which just moves a single point around based on a position and velocity vector.
+Simple, but proves the batch update is working.
+The next demo will be to test multiple points.

 ### 6th November 2015